ionos-enterprise/testVM/README.md

 ========
 * Create a new "config.yml" and use that as a config file.
 Do not use the file "config-sample.yml".
 It is just a sample, and is tracked by git.
 * Do not forget to shutdown the VMs created in step 1, after using them.
-* If step 1 is to be skipped, replace the git_repo in the config file with an empty string.
+* If step 1 is to be skipped, do not provide the git repo in the command line while running the script.
 Do keep a valid bzImage in the "data" folder in such case.
 * In case of failure and exit of the script, there is a slight chance that there might be a qemu VM running at the background.
 Use "ps -aux | grep qemu" to identify and kill those orphan VMs.

 qemu command sample